jcw515awsm/jcw515awsm/README.md

-- 👋 Hi, I’m Julius White V, I am a Sophomore at University of Illinois at Urbana-Champaign
+- 👋 Hi, I’m Julius White V, I am a Junior at University of Illinois at Urbana-Champaign
 -
-- 📚 I am planning to transfer to Computer Science at UIUC
+- 📚 I am studying Computer Science and Economics at UIUC
 -
 - Planning to pursue a Masters in Computer Science;
 -